brendt/stitcher.io/src/content/blog/2018-11-07-structuring-unstructured-data.md

 So, how can we assure that our properties are of the correct type?
-Simple: read the `@var` docblock declartion, validate the value against that type, and only than set it.
+Simple: read the `@var` docblock declartion, validate the value against that type, and only then set it.
 If the value is of a wrong type, we simply throw a `TypeError`.

 Doing this extra check means we cannot write to the properties directly.